Makridakis Competitions: Third competition, published in 2000

-Fourth competition, started on January 1, 2018, ended on May 31, 2018
+Fourth competition (2018)

 The fourth competition, M4, was announced in November 2017.
 The competition started on January 1, 2018 and ended on May 31, 2018.
 Initial results were published in the International Journal of Forecasting on June 21, 2018.

 The M4 extended and replicated the results of the previous three competitions, using an extended and diverse set of time series to identify the most accurate forecasting method(s) for different types of predictions.
 It aimed to get answers on how to improve forecasting accuracy and identify the most appropriate methods for each case.
 To get precise and compelling answers, the M4 Competition utilized 100,000 real-life series, and incorporates all major forecasting methods, including those based on Artificial Intelligence (Machine Learning, ML), as well as traditional statistical ones.

 In his blog, Rob J. Hyndman said about M4: "The "M" competitions organized by Spyros Makridakis have had an enormous influence on the field of forecasting.
 They focused attention on what models produced good forecasts, rather than on the mathematical properties of those models.
 For that, Spyros deserves congratulations for changing the landscape of forecasting research through this series of competitions."

 Below is the number of time series based on the time interval and the domain:

 In order to ensure that enough data are available to develop an accurate forecasting model, minimum thresholds were set for the number of observations: 13 for yearly, 16 for quarterly, 42 for monthly, 80 for weekly, 93 for daily and 700 for hourly series.

 One of its major objectives was to compare the accuracy of ML methods versus that of statistical ones and empirically verify the claims of the superior performance of ML methods.

 Below is a short description of the M4 Competition and its major findings and conclusion:

 The M4 Competition ended on May 31, 2018 and in addition to point forecasts, it included specifying Prediction Intervals (PI) too.
 M4 was an Open one, with its most important objective (the same with that of the previous three M Competitions): "to learn to improve forecasting accuracy and advance the field as much as possible".

 The five major findings and the conclusion of M4:

 Below we outline what we consider to be the five major findings of the M4 Competition and advance a logical conclusion from these findings.